How to make a Hyper Tufa Garden Ornament

 I wanted to mould a sunburst in Hypertufa to use as a garden ornament.

 I had made this mould to make a mask.
 It was originally sculpted out of clay and covered with white silicone mouldmaking material.
 It's a fabulous material that makes very detailed and durable moulds.
-It is unfortunately also a bit pricy.
+It is unfortunately also a bit pricey.
 In this mould I covered the original clay pattern with a couple of coats of the silicone then used translucent aquarium grade silicone sealant to strengthen and stiffen the original mould.
 I then covered the silicone (both mouldmaking material and sealant) with a layer of plaster of paris.
 This mother mould backs the mould and gives it support when it is used.

 I had used this mould for a papier mache mask and for plaster of paris ornament.
 It has no undercuts and is really easy to unmould.